seeebbii/README.md/README.md

 ### My name is Haseeb Zafar, and I'm ...

->🧡 A Full stack Software Developer
+>🧡 A Full stack Software Developer.
 💻 A Freelancer.
 📚 Computer Science Student.